ensconced/webpack_starter/README.md

 - SASS support
 - CSS autoprefixing with postCSS
 - eslint
-- minification with `Terser` in production mode
+- JS minification with `Terser` in production mode

 - lodash is included, mostly just as an example of importing a package

 ## Not currently included

 - HMR
+- CSS minification
 - tree shaking
 - testing